beala/xkcd-password/README.md

 Generate an xkcd style password.

-positial arguments:
+positional arguments:
   w             The number of words in the password.
 Defaults to 4.

-optial arguments:
+optional arguments:
   -h, --help    show this help message and exit
   -n            Disable printing a newline at the end of the password.
 Good
                 for piping to the clipboard.
-  -d DICT_PATH  The dictiary file.
-Defaults to /home/beala/pyth/xkcd-
+  -d DICT_PATH  The dictionary file.
+Defaults to /home/beala/python/xkcd-
                 pass/dict.
-  -x            Disable excluding special characters and punctuati.
+  -x            Disable excluding special characters and punctuation.
-  -i            Enable showing password informati (entropy, etc).
+  -i            Enable showing password information (entropy, etc).
   -s SEPARATOR  Delimit words with a given character/string.
   -l LENGTH     The maximum word length.
 Words must be at or below this
                 length.